-When Abdul Uncle learnt about Cups of nun chai he said 2010 held great promise, but it had all turned to nothing with the heavy hand of the Indian state.
-In this sense, 2010 had not been very different to the last twenty years of Uncle’s experiences.
+“2010 held great promise.
+But it all turned to nothing with the heavy hand of the Indian state.”
+Those were Uncle’s first words when we sat together over two cups of nun chai for this project.
+In his view 2010 had not been significantly different to the last twenty years of conflict in Kashmir.

-Uncle told me a story about King Solomon’s journey to Kashmir at a time when the region was mostly underwater, thousands upon thousands of years ago.
-King Solomon, whom Islam recognises as the Prophet Suleiman, had flown to Kashmir and landed by the Hari Parbat Hill in Srinagar.
-According to popular myth the King and Prophet Suleiman aided the settlement of Kashmir by regulating the water in the region and encouraging it to flow smoothly along the Jhelum and out past Barramulla.
+Uncle began with a story about King Solomon’s journey to Kashmir at a time when the region was mostly underwater, thousands upon thousands of years ago.
+King Solomon, whom Uncle said Islam recognises as the Prophet Suleiman, had flown to Kashmir and landed by the Hari Parbat Hill in Srinagar.
+According to popular mythology the King and Prophet Suleiman aided the settlement of Kashmir by regulating the water in the region and encouraging it to flow smoothly along the Jhelum and out past Varmul/Baramulla.
 Uncle also mentioned that at some point in Hindu mythology Brahma’s grandson visited Kashmir long, long ago.

-Sitting at an important juncture on the silk trade route, people from all over the world had come to settle in Kashmir; currents of migration that built the syncretic Kashmiri identity Uncle was so proud of today.
-He spoke of the Nagas, and the Brahmas and the Jews from Egypt who migrated during the time of the Pharaohs’.
-In its essence, and as an ideal of both the distant past and the near present, Uncle saw Kashmir as a multi-cultural space.
+Sitting at an important juncture on the silk trade route, people from all over the world had come to settle in Kashmir: currents of migration that built the syncretic Kashmiri identity Uncle was so proud of today.
+He spoke of the Nagas, and the Brahmas and the Jews from Egypt who migrated during the time of the Pharaohs.
+As an ideal of both the past and the present, Uncle saw Kashmir as a very ‘multi-cultural’ space.

-As Uncle spoke on, with so many diverse and obscure pieces of information about Kashmir, I was amazed at how this fluid, multilayered sense of history and mythology shaped his understanding of who he was.
-And inturn, this strong sense of self became his way of articulating how Kashmir was different from India.
+As he spoke, sharing so many diverse and obscure pieces of information, I was amazed at how deeply this fluid, multi-layered sense of history and mythology shaped Uncle’s sense of self.
+And it was this very clear sense of self that became Uncle’s way of articulating how Kashmir was not India.

-Soon Uncle’s personal trajectory reached the modern era of history.
-For almost 100 years, between 1846 until 1947, Kashmir’s struggle had been against Dogra rule.
-He said that 1947 had been a turning point and shortly after Sheikh Abdullah became the first Indigenous head of government that Kashmir had seen for centuries; although Kashmir was no longer whole.
-The newly formed sibling nations of India and Pakistan soon divided and occupied the region with their own interests at heart.
+Soon Uncle’s personal ‘tour’ through time reached Kashmir’s modern era.
+For almost 100 years, from 1846, Kashmir’s struggle had been against Dogra rule; 1947 had been a turning point and shortly after Sheikh Abdullah became the first Indigenous head of government that Kashmir had seen for centuries (although ‘Kashmir’ was no longer whole).
+Driven by their own national-interests the newly formed sibling nations of India and Pakistan divided and occupied Kashmir.
 Sheikh Abdullah was soon imprisoned by India, and during the tenor of his imprisonment Uncle said a number of laws were changed.
-Two decades later, upon his release in the early 1970’s Abdullah was relegated to the position of Chief Minister of the Indian state of Jammu & Kashmir.
-For Uncle this was seen as a major betrayal to the idea of Kashmir’s independence, a compromise that Sheikh Abdullah never lived down.
+Two decades later, upon his release in the early 1970s Abdullah was relegated to the position of Chief Minister of the Indian state of Jammu & Kashmir.
+Uncle felt this was a major betrayal to the idea of Kashmir’s independence.
+It was a political compromise that Sheikh Abdullah never lived down.

-Uncle’s words were full and heavy with the knowledge that anything can happen here, in an environment where the food and water and power are in the hands of an occupying force that does not agree with you.
-In 2010—the eruption of anger, the protests, this ability to face bullets with stones—was not at all isolated but, as Uncle explained, the events of 2010 were deeply connected with what has really been a centuries long history of struggle in Kashmir.
+Uncle told me about the rigged elections in the 1980s, and the armed movement that emerged in response during the 1990s.
+He said today India had control of virtually all the water resources and powerhouses of Kashmir, along with a major portion of its richest agricultural land.
+“Just take a look around,” he said, “we are living under siege.”
+Uncle’s words were full and heavy with the knowledge that anything can happen.
+Here the food, water, and power are in the hands of an occupying force that does not agree with the majority of views held by the people it occupies.
+In this town, for instance, the water supply is routinely cut during times of political upheaval in order to exert even more pressure on an already vulnerable civilian population.
+In 2010—the eruption of anger, the protests, this ability to face bullets with stones—was not at all isolated but, as Uncle explained, the events of 2010 were deeply connected with what has been a centuries long history of struggle in Kashmir.